Enabling outdoor dining

 - Participate in our online tutorials to give you a beginner's guide for using Instagram and LinkedIn for your business.
 See Online business resources.

 - To receive regular information and resources to support your business, subscribe to our Business Boroondara e-newsletter, BizBits.

 - Learn about what permits may be required to get your business up and running.
 Contact Council's Business Support service.

 - Register for an upcoming workshop or networking session.

-- Register for free, online one-on-one business mentoring for new and established business owners to address challenges and explore opportunities.
+- Register for free, online business mentoring for new and established business owners to address challenges and explore opportunities.